IgorLucindo/prothestic-ada-hand/README.md

-# Prothestic ada hand
+# Prothestic Ada Hand
-prothestic hand that grasps objecs automatically
+Budget prothestic hand that grasps objecs automatically.

 # Setup
 First, to install all the libraries needed, just run the command bellow: